Flóamanna saga: Summary

 In the saga's last section, chapters 29-35, he becomes a stubborn and intractable character.
 He arguably represents a complex combination of traditional Scandinavian honour-culture with European, spiritually inspired Christian beliefs.
-In this, the saga may show influence from other sagas such as Eiríks saga rauða and Grænlendinga saga, along with saints' lives. Þorgils remarries and dies at the age of 85.
+In this, the saga may show influence from other sagas such as Eiríks saga rauða and Grænlendinga saga, along with saints' lives. Þorgils remarries Helga Þóroddsdóttir and dies at the age of 85 at a feast at Hjallakirkja (Church at Hjalli) in Ölfushreppur, Árnessýsla, where he is buried.
+His descendants include Þorlákur Þórhallsson, the patron saint of Iceland and bishop of Skálholt (1178-1193), who was Þorgils's 2nd great-grandson.
+The saga concludes with Þorgils's triumph over both pagan deities and adversity, suggesting his Christian faith played a role in his ultimate success..